 At a glance

 If you’re like me, some morning you might wake up thinking that your face doesn’t look quite as radiant or glowing as other days when looking in the mirror.
-Your skin might look a bit gray or uneven.
+Your skin might seem a bit gray or uneven.
 It’s hard to explain, but your friends will helpfully let you know that you look tired that day.

 That happens to everyone.
 Especially as you age.
 A dull skin tone is often used to describe a skin that lacks a youthful glow.
 Dullness is the results of a few well-known factors (see the causes of a dull complexion below).
 The good news is that natural treatments are available to help you fix it today.
 We’ve collected the advice of multiple dermatologists to help you find a solution that works for you.

 The treatments that you’ll discover below have been backed up by research and real tests.
-I volunteered to test them all on my face for a few months before shortlisting the absolutely best products available.
+I volunteered to test them all on my face for a few months before shortlisting the best products available.
 The products that made the cut are all natural and will have a visible effect on your skin tone within a few days.

 “Dull skin is usually used describe skin that lacks radiance or luminosity, that dewy look we all strive for.”